Aqueous solution: Electrolytes and non-electrolytes

-Nonelectrolytes are substances that dissolve in water yet maintain their molecular integrity (do not dissociate into ions).
-Examples include sugar, urea, glycerol, and methylsulfonylmethane (MSM).
+Non-electrolytes, conversely, are substances that dissolve in water, yet maintain their molecular integrity: they do not dissociate into ions.
+Examples include sugars, urea, glycerol, and ethanol.

 Reactions

 Reactions in aqueous solutions are usually metathesis reactions.
 Metathesis reactions are another term for double-displacement; that is, when a cation displaces to form an ionic bond with the other anion.
 The cation bonded with the latter anion will dissociate and bond with the other anion.

 A common metathesis reaction in aqueous solutions is a precipitation reaction.
 This reaction occurs when two aqueous strong electrolyte solutions mix and produce an insoluble solid, also known as a precipitate.
 The ability of a substance to dissolve in water is determined by whether the substance can match or exceed the strong attractive forces that water molecules generate between themselves.
 If the substance lacks the ability to dissolve in water, the molecules form a precipitate.

 When writing the equations of precipitation reactions, it is essential to determine the precipitate.
 To determine the precipitate, one must consult a chart of solubility.
 Soluble compounds are aqueous, while insoluble compounds are the precipitate.
 There may not always be a precipitate.
 Complete ionic equations and net ionic equations are used to show dissociated ions in metathesis reactions.
 When performing calculations regarding the reacting of one or more aqueous solutions, in general one must know the concentration, or molarity, of the aqueous solutions.